MONOLYTH & COBALT – SUB + ROSA

 THE GATELESS GATE – SIBIR

-From this release you might think that The Gateless Gate come from the coldest part of Siberia, but in fact the duo (Allister Thompson and Teri-Lynn Janveau) is based in Toronto, Canada.
+From this release, you might think that The Gateless Gate comes from the coldest part of Siberia, but in fact the duo (Allister Thompson and Teri-Lynn Janveau) is based in Toronto, Canada.
 Their influences range from classical ambient music (Eno, Budd, Roach, Rich) to Asian world music and early Krautrock (Popol Vuh, Ashra) especially.

 As a supplement to this official album, three additional bonus tracks are offered as a name your price download.
 The bonus tracks “evoke industrial landscapes (the town of Norilsk and the Baikal-Amur railway) as well as the region’s traumatic Communist past during the era of the gulag camp system”.